Saint Stephen's Bell Ringers

 If there have been bells in the tower of St Stephens since the 1400 it is reasonable to suppose that there have also been people – or bell ringers since that time as well.
 Though no records survive from this date.

-The current band of ringers at St Stephens numbers ~20 people and we meet on the Monday of each week at 7:30pm to practice (apart from the 2nd Monday of each month when we ring at Christ Church on Corn Street).
-We ocassionally have visiting bands of ringers over weekends.
+The current band of ringers at St Stephens numbers ~20 people and we meet on the Monday of each week at 7:30pm to practise (apart from the 2nd Monday of each month when we ring at Christ Church on Corn Street).
+We occasionally have visiting bands of ringers over weekends.
 Sometimes this consist of up to a 'peal' duration of ringing, around 3 hours (for more information see https://en.wikipedia.org/wiki/Peal).

 We are a welcoming bunch of ringers and welcome people of all ages and ability!
 If you are interested in learning to bell ring or require any other information please contact the secretary: Adam Bennett (email: email@example.com).